gagneurlab/drop/docs/source/prepare.rst

 padjCutoff                    numeric    A number between (0, 1] indicating the maximum FDR an event can have in order to be considered an outlier.                                                               ``0.05`` maxTestedDimensionProportion  numeric    An integer that controls the maximum value that the encoding dimension can take.
 Refer to `advanced-options`_.                                                           ``3`` yieldSize                     numeric    An integer that sets the batch size for counting reads within a bam file.
 If memory issues persist lower the yieldSize.                                                  ``2000000`` genesToTest                   character  Full path to a yaml file specifying lists of candidate genes per sample to test during FDR correction.
-See the documentation for details on the structure of this file.  ``null``
+See the documentation for details on the structure of this file.  ``/path/to/genes_to_test.yaml``
 ============================  =========  =======================================================================================================================================================================  ======

 Aberrant splicing dictionary